11 Living Rooms Without A Sofa That You Need To See

 9. The bean bag living room

-While not for everyone, this look is worth your consideration.
-Rather than use the traditional sofa and love seat combination, the homeowner instead used giant bean bag chairs.
-These jumbo seats are really comfy and are centered around a shared coffee table, also made of bean bags.
-While this isn't the most "adult" design on this post, it's a fun alternative to the norm.
+These jumbo seats are comfy and are centered around a shared coffee table, which is also made of bean bags.
+While this isn’t the most “adult” design on this post, it’s a fun alternative to the norm.

 10. Just a bunch of cushions

-If sofas or bean bags aren't your thing, then maybe you should consider covering your living room floor with comfortable cushions.
-These makeshift chairs are low to the ground, comfortable, and are easily stowed out of the way for yoga sessions.
-The homeowner here makes use of this brightly lit room and has added live greenery to it.
-Stacks of books are doubling as end tables, completing the non-traditional look.
+These makeshift chairs are low to the ground, comfortable, and easily stowed out of the way for yoga sessions.
+The homeowner here uses this brightly lit room and adds live greenery.

 11. Four-person conversation pit

 Finally, we see our last example of a sofa-less living room.
-The layout here utilizes a similar four-chair arrangement to the one we featured previously.
+The layout here utilizes a four-chair arrangement similar to the one we featured previously.

 In Closing